Koenkk/zigbee2mqtt.io/docs/devices/SZ-ESW01-AU.md

 ### Pairing
-Press and hold the pairing button while plugging in the device.
+With the device upplugged (or socket switched off), press and hold the pairing button for ~4 seconds.
+Continue holding the pairing button while plugging in the device (or switching the socket on) and continue to hold for 2 seconds.
+If pairing is successful the red LED will switch off for ~2 seconds, then flash.

 ## Manual Home Assistant configuration